Uphill Travel Policy

 Parking For Hiking & Touring

 Parking lots at the ski area are either leased or privately owned for use by guests of The Summit & Alpental.
 Please do not use ski area parking lots on weekends or holidays.
 This is especially so at Alpental.
-If you are not a patron of the ski area, park in the "Lower Lot" as seen on the trail map.
+Lot 4 at Alpental is now for Summit passholders only.
+If you are not a patron of the ski area, you must park in the "Lower Lot" as seen on the trail map.
 The lower lot is located just below the Alpental foot bridge and the first parking lot on the left as you travel up Alpental road.
 Consider carpooling whenever possible and be sensitive and respectful to ski area guests, the ski area and their parking policies & signs.